 Installation

-Radiant barriers are often installed in attics, draped over rafters, or laid on the attic floor.
+Radiant barriers are often installed in attics, stapled to rafters, or laid with furring under metal roofs.
 They are generally easier and quicker to install but are limited in their range of applications.

-Reflective insulation requires more careful installation, including considerations for orientation, seams, and air gaps.
-Still, its versatility allows for its use in many areas across the building envelope, including walls, HVAC ducts, ceilings, and floors—commonly used in residential, commercial, industrial, and institutional structures.
+Reflective insulation requires more careful installation, including considerations for orientation, air gaps, and amount of enclosed air space.
+Its versatility allows for use in many areas across the building envelope, including walls, HVAC ducts, ceilings, and floors—commonly used across all markets in residential, commercial, industrial, and institutional buildings.

 Benefits and Real-World Applications